 What's Your Budget?

-This applies to cookware, too.
-No, it's not exactly an investment like a house, but a lot of that same advice is valid.
-I know that many people don't think they can justify spending a lot on cookware when there's much less expensive cookware available.
-Well, I'm going to tell you right now, that thinking is flawed, and here's why:
+Many people don't think they can justify spending a lot on cookware when there's waaay less expensive cookware available.
+But that logic is flawed, and here's why:

 - When you buy cookware with a lifetime warranty, you have to average the cost of the cookware over a lifetime of use.
 When you do that, the cost of the cookware comes out to just a few dollars per year.